threefoldfoundation/www_threefold_twin/content/page/why/cta2/cta.md

 ---
 id: p2p_cta
-title: The current internet structure simply cannot provide this level of security
+title: P2P Networks are the Only Real Solution
-button: #Button was Get Your DT
+button: "" #Button was Get Your DT
-link: #Add button link here
+link: "" #Add button link here
 ---

-All your key data is currently stored in data centers which are located in developed and wealthy countries.
-Your photos, emails, chats, videos and every single part of your digital identity is tracked and stored by someone else.
+P2P networks allow the decentralization of information across many different storage points.
+This essentially eliminates the need for intermediaries and allows direct communication from one person to another without data security and privacy being jeopardized..